-- 1. Purpose of the Manual: The NTRC People's Freedom of Information (FOI) Manual serves as a guide for requests for access to studies, researches and other data and information regarding taxation, fees, and charges and other related fields pursuant to Executive Order (EO) No. 2 on FOI.
+- Purpose of the Manual: The National Tax Research Center (NTRC) People's Freedom of Information (FOI) Manual serves as a guide for requests for access to studies, researches, and other data and information regarding taxation, fiscal incentives, fees, and charges, and other fiscal-related matters pursuant to Executive Order (EO) No. 02, s.
+2016.
 (ANNEX A) - 2.
-Structure of the Manual: This Manual sets out the procedures, and rules to be followed by the management of the NTRC when a request for access to information is received.
-The Executive Director takes charge of all actions carried out under this Manual.
-He may delegate this responsibility to the chiefs of branches but he shall have overall responsibility for the final decision on FOI requests, (i.e. to decide whether to release all or partially the records, or deny access). - 3.
+Structure of the Manual: This Manual sets out the procedures and rules to be followed by the NTRC Management when a request for access to information is received.
+The Executive Director (ED) takes charge of all actions under this Manual and may delegate this responsibility to the chiefs of branches/divisions and unit heads, who shall be the NTRC FOI Decision Makers (FDMs).
+The ED shall have overall responsibility for the final decision on FOI requests. - 3.
 Coverage of the Manual: The Manual covers all requests for information directed to the NTRC. - 4.
-FOI Receiving Officer: For purposes of this Manual, there is a designated FOI Receiving Officer to do the following duties and responsibilities: - a.
-Receive all requests for information and conduct initial evaluation of the request; - b.
-Forward the request to the FOI Decision Maker who has custody of the records; - c.
-Monitor and expedite all FOI requests and appeals; - d.
-Provide assistance to the FOI Decision Maker/s; and - e.
-Provide assistance and support to the public and staff with regard to FOI. - 5.
-FOI Decision Maker: The chiefs of branches shall be the Decision Makers, who shall assist in evaluating the requested information and endorse it to the Executive Director for approval. - 6.
-Executive Director: The Executive Director makes the final decision on the approval or denial of the request. - 7.
-Bases for Denial of Request: A request can be denied on the following grounds: - a.
-NTRC does not have the information requested; - b.
-The information requested contains sensitive personal information protected by the Data Privacy Act of 2012; - c.
-The information requested falls under the list of exceptions to FOI but shall be advised accordingly; and - d.
-The requested information is already posted in the NTRC website but shall be advised accordingly.
+FOI Receiving Officers: For purposes of this Manual, the NTRC shall designate the FOI Receiving Officers (FROs) to do the following duties and responsibilities: - a.
+Receive all requests for information; - b.
+Forward the request to the FDM, who has custody of the records; - c.
+Monitor all FOI requests and appeals; - d.
+Assist the FDMs; - e.
+Provide assistance and support to the public and staff with regard to FOI; - f.
+Compile records as required; and - g.
+Conduct an initial evaluation of the request and advise the requesting party whether the request will be forwarded to the FDM for further evaluation or denied based on the following: - i.
+The request form is incomplete; or - ii.
+The information has already been disclosed on the NTRC's official website, foi.gov.ph, or at data.gov.ph. - 5.
+FOI Decision Makers: The NTRC chiefs of branches/divisions and unit heads shall be the FDMs, who shall assess and evaluate the requested information and endorse it to the ED for approval.
+The FDMs have the authority to grant or deny the request based on the following: - a.
+The NTRC does not have the information requested; - The information requested contains sensitive personal information protected by the Data Privacy Act of 2012; - c.
+The information requested falls under the list of exceptions to FOI, but the requesting party shall be advised accordingly; or - d.
+The request is an unreasonable subsequent identical or substantially similar request from the same requesting party whose request has already been previously granted or denied by the NTRC. - 6.
+Central Appeals and Review Committee: The Central Appeals and Review Committee (CARC) is composed of the Deputy Executive Directors from the Legal Group, Tax